wzinser/Respiratory-Sound-Machine-Learning/README.md

 # Classifying Respiratory Sounds with Machine Learning

-The purpose of this is to use automated machine learning algorithms to classify audio samples to aid in the detection of respiratory conditions (wheezes/crackles).
+The purpose of this repository is to use automated machine learning algorithms to classify audio samples to aid in the detection of respiratory conditions (wheezes/crackles).
+This is accomplished by performing a spectrogram of each sound of the respiratory cycle to display a visual representation of the spectrum of frequencies in the signal.
+This image is then grayscaled, downsized, and flattened to a vector so that it can be used as input into a neural network.

 ## Getting Started